“Welcome to the Unknown, boys ...

 Synopsis

-Over the Garden Wall is a 10-episode animated miniseries created by Patrick McHale for Cartoon Network.
-It first aired between the 3rd and 7th of November, 2014, and in the years since, has accumulated a devoted following thanks to its rich art and music, loveable characters, and layered storytelling.
+Over the Garden Wall is a 10-episode animated miniseries created by Patrick McHale for the Cartoon Network.
+It first aired from November 3 to 7, 204.
+In the years since, the show has accumulated a devoted fan-following thanks to its rich art and music, loveable characters, and layered storytelling.

 "Like many people upon encountering Over the Garden Wall, Rob Sorcher was confused.
 "I don’t understand this," the executive vice president of Cartoon Network told Patrick McHale, glancing over the project’s storyboards."

-The show follows two half-brothers, Greg and Wirt, as they wander the strange forest they've become lost in with no apparent memory of how they got there; the land of the Unknown.
-While searching for home, the pair encounter several of the realm's inhabitants.
-Chief amongst them are the mysterious Woodsman and the irritable bluebird Beatrice.
+The story follows two half-brothers, Greg and Wirt, as they wander through a strange forest with no apparent memory of how they got there—the land of the Unknown.
+While searching for a way home, the pair encounter several of the realm's inhabitants, chief among them the mysterious Woodsman and the irritable bluebird Beatrice.

 Initial Pitch

 While it was aired in 2014, Over the Garden Wall's first pitch was put forward in 2006, under the name Tome of the Unknown.
-The pitch carried the same loose premise and aesthetics as its eventual successor, but the differences were key.
+The pitch carried the same loose premise as its eventual successor, but there were a few crucial differences which clearly set it apart.

-Tome of the Unknown followed brothers Gregory and Walter, who would accidentally board a train destined for the afterlife.
-The pair would jump from the train mid-journey into a forest wherein a devil named Old Scratch would trick Gregory into a Faustian bargain: He would promise to return the pair home if they first read from the titular Tome of the Unknown.
-Should they fail, they would be whisked away to "live in the dark kingdom forever".
+Tome of the Unknown was to follow brothers Gregory and Walter after accidentally boarding a train destined for the afterlife.
+Realizing their mistake, the pair jumps off mid-journey, right into a forest inhabited by a devil named Old Scratch who tricks Gregory into a Faustian bargain: He promises to return the pair home if they first read from the titular Tome of the Unknown.
+Should they fail, they will be whisked away to "live in the dark kingdom forever".

-Old Scratch, in the manner of all Faustian bargainers, had from the start meant to trick them, and once the pair signed, he tore out the book's pages and let them fly into all corners of the Land of the In-Between.
-The remainder of the series followed Gregory and Walter as they hunted down the pages, whose stories eerily mirrored the duo’s own adventures.
+In the manner of all Faustian bargainers, Old Scratch meant from the start to trick them.
+Once they sign, he tears out the book's pages and lets them fly into every corner of the Land of the In-Between.
+The remainder of the series follows Gregory and Walter as they hunt down the pages—the stories chronicled on them eerily mirroring the duo's own.

-Listed in the Over the Garden Wall artbook is a full list of proposed episodes for Tome of the Unknown.
-These include "Goose Step" and "Frogland", which feature a skinless witch and J. Bliss' father (J. Bliss being the name for Gregory's frog).
-While these episodes bear little resemblance to the plot of the final episodes, others like "Lovesick Millionaire" would mirror plotlines that would be edited and re-used.
+The Over the Garden Wall artbook lists several proposed episodes for Tome of the Unknown.
+These include "Goose Step" and "Frogland", which feature a skinless witch and J. Bliss' father (J. Bliss being the name for Gregory's frog) respectively.
+While these episodes bear little resemblance to the plot of the final episodes, others like "Lovesick Millionaire" feature plotlines that would later be edited and re-used.

 Dramatis Personae